PranitBhatt/TaskManagement/README.md

 Task management with Spring Boot and Hibernate

 How to run the Project:
-1.Install Eclipse IDE on the Device.
+1. Install Eclipse IDE on the Device.
   For Reference: https://www.educative.io/answers/how-to-install-eclipse-ide
-2.Download zip file of the Repository
+2. Download zip file of the Repository.
 To download click the small arrow on the green Code button at the top right of the repo contents.
 From here, select Download Zip.
 This will download the entire GitHub repository as a zipped folder.
-3.Extract the folder anywhere in the Device.
+3. Extract the folder anywhere in the Device.
 4. Now open Eclipse IDE and from the File menu, select Import.
 5. The Select screen opens.
 6. Expand Maven and select Existing Maven Projects.